Ammar03s/Diabetic-Renitopathy-Detection/README.md

 ## Methodology

-### Transfer Learning Approach
+### Learning Approach
-All models used **transfer learning** with pre-trained weights, then adapted for medical imaging:
+All models used **Progressive learning** with pre-trained weights, then adapted for medical imaging:

 1. **Stage 1**: Train on 2015 dataset (large, diverse)
 2. **Stage 2**: Fine-tune on 2019 dataset (smaller, higher quality)